Ali-Mikael/Pen-testing/h5-fuzzy.md

 ## Install
-If for some reason you don't want to install, the live target can be found [here](<http://ffuf.me/>).
+If for some reason you don't want to install locally, the live target can be found [here](<http://ffuf.me/>).

-Launching the vulnerable app locally requires `docker`, make sure you have it, further installation instructions in the README for the [ffufme](<https://github.com/BuildHackSecure/ffufme>) repo.
+Launching the vulnerable app requires `docker`, make sure you have it!
+Further installation instructions in the README for the [ffufme](<https://github.com/BuildHackSecure/ffufme>) repo.

 It goes like this:
 ```bash